quozd/awesome-dotnet/README.md

 ## Misc

+* [AzureCrawler](https://github.com/yagopv/AzureCrawler) - Take HTML Snapshots for your Angular, Ember, Durandal or any JavaScript applications

 ## ORM

 * [Entity Framework](https://entityframework.codeplex.com/) - Object-relational mapper that enables .NET developers to work with relational data using domain-specific objects